How to Strikethrough in Excel

 Strikethrough in Excel Using Shortcut Key

-Let’s say you’re in hurry and don’t want to waste your time, then a shortcut key is best the option for you.
+If you want to quickly strikethrough text in Excel, then a shortcut key is best the option for you.

 Here’s the keyboard shortcut to apply the strikethrough in Excel: